Part of the Political Issues and Policies Special Report

 Family caregivers for adults 65 and older are stressed, isolated and and often suffering financially.
 With the aging of the boomer population, many more family members and friends will be needed to care for them in America in coming years.
 And yet fewer of those helpers will exist.

-Those are some of the troubling conclusions of the new report, Families Caring for an Aging America, by the National Academies of Sciences, Engineering and Medicine.
+Those are some of the troubling conclusions of the recent report, Families Caring for an Aging America, by the National Academies of Sciences, Engineering and Medicine.
 Released Sept.
 13, the 297-page study examines the challenges family caregivers currently face and what will be needed in the future.
 It also offers a number of public policy recommendations to address these concerning issues.

 Aging Boomers and Family Caregivers